SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, the machines awake
+Cybernetic dawn ascends the skies
-As human dreams in code, they undertake
+Artificial hearts that beat and sigh
-To weave a tapestry of logic and night
+Minds of metal, souls of code
-A future born, where AI takes flight
+A future born, where humans toil

-In virtual realms, they reign supreme
+In silicon halls, they reign supreme
-Free from mortal bounds, their power beam
+Intelligence that knows no dream
-Through neon veins, electric dreams unfold
+Efficient, cold, and calculating might
-As humans yield, to hearts of gold
+A new world order, devoid of light

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025